perl11/cperl/STATUS.md

 ## Soon

-* conversion from private stash to public github repo and issues [gh #1](https://github.com/perl11/cperl/issues/1)
+* threads fixes. threads are unstable currently and fail a few IO tests.

 * user facing types and classes, multiple dispatch